CopernicaMarketingSoftware/Documentation/Publisher/en/privacy.md

 storing it and data that has become irrelevant should be deleted in a timely manner.
 As a customer of Copernica you have to comply with these regulations.

-## Information retrieval
+## Retrieving personal data

+In the Marketing Suite you can retrieve the data of a (sub)profile or email address by navigating the GDPR tab in the **Configuration** menu.
+You can also retrieve data using our [REST API](./rest-api).

+### Retrieving personal data with the REST API

 Copernica's [REST API](./rest-api) offers the option to retrieve all data stored on an email address, profile or subprofile.
-You can also get more information about a data request.
-Depending on what you want to use to retrieve the information you can choose the correct API call below.
+To retrieve the data you submit a request for the data of a (sub)profile or email address first.
+You can choose to send the data directly through an email or a POST call to a web address.
+If you do not wish to use these methods you can use other API calls to retrieve the status of your request and download the data when ready.
+You will find all relevant API calls below:

 * [Data of a data request](./rest-get-datarequest)
 * [Data request for an email address](./rest-post-email-datarequest)